UchihaPruce/anomaly-detection/README.md

 a anomaly detector using lstm
 One way is as follows: Use LSTMs to build a prediction model, i.e. given current and past values, predict next few steps in the time-series.
-Then, error in prediction gives an indication of anomaly (LSTM-AD [1]).
+Then, error in prediction gives an indication of anomaly.
 For example, if prediction error is high, then it indicates anomaly.
 Note: This assumes that the normal time-series is predictable to some extent.